 Mark Twain purportedly said, “Everybody talks about the weather but nobody does anything about it.”
-NACL, in partnership with the Town of Highland and a host of local and regional organizations, is taking up this challenge.
-You can, too!
+NACL, in partnership with the Town of Highland and a host of local and regional organizations, has taken up this challenge.

 The Community Collaborators

-This innovative arts engagement project is spearheaded by NACL Theatre with The Town of Highland, and the participation of: Sullivan Alliance for Sustainable Development, Western Sullivan Public Library, Delaware Valley Arts Alliance, Delaware Highlands Conservancy/Eagle Institute, Heron's Eye Communications, Catskill Arts Society, Eldred Central High School, The Homestead School, North School Studio, Strike Anywhere Performance Ensemble, Spiral Q Puppet Theatre, The Ottawa Stilt Union, Hospitality Green, Catskill Mountainkeeper, local choirs, community elders, musicians, visual and performing artists, and an incredible array of technical specialists including NASA Goddard Institute for Space Studies scientist, Elaine Matthews.
-Filmmakers Tina Spangler and Isaac Dieboll-Green are making a documentary film about the year-long project.
+This innovative arts engagement project is spearheaded by NACL Theatre with The Town of Highland, and the participation of: Sullivan Alliance for Sustainable Development, Western Sullivan Public Library, Delaware Valley Arts Alliance, Delaware Highlands Conservancy, Heron's Eye Communications, Catskill Art Society, Eldred Central High School, The Homestead School, North School Studio, Strike Anywhere Performance Ensemble, Spiral Q Puppet Theatre, The Ottawa Stilt Union, Hospitality Green, Catskill Mountainkeeper, the Northeast Spirit Barbershop Quartet, community elders, musicians, visual and performing artists, and an incredible array of technical specialists including NASA Goddard Institute for Space Studies scientist, Elaine Matthews.

 THE WEATHER OUTSIDE MY WINDOW

-The Weather Project has engaged over 25 visual artists to create artworks with the theme "The Weather Outside My Window."
+The Weather Project also engaged 28 visual artists to create artworks with the theme "The Weather Outside My Window." (view the windows)

 THE WEATHER PROJECT In the News